pharpend/snowdrift-api/README.md

 snowdrift-api
 =============

-Snowdrift.coop <https://snowdrift.coop> is a cooperative platform to fund free/libre/open creative work.
+[Snowdrift.coop][1] is a cooperative platform to fund free/libre/open creative work.

 This program runs an API server to access data on and/or about Snowdrift.coop.